Fat Loss Calculator

 Standard Weight Loss: If your target is between 1,600 and 2,000 calories, aim for a balanced diet of whole foods.
 This range usually allows you to lose about 0.5 kg per week without feeling too hungry or tired.

-Faster Results: A lower target of 1,200 to 1,500 calories will help you lose weight faster, but you must prioritize high-protein foods to stay full and keep your energy levels stable.
+Faster Results: A lower target of 1,200 to 1,500 calories will help you lose weight faster, but it is recommended to prioritize high-protein foods to stay full and keep your energy levels stable.

 Athletic Performance: If you exercise frequently, your target will be higher.
-You should eat closer to your TDEE on training days to fuel performance while still maintaining a small weekly deficit.
+One may consider eat closer to your TDEE on training days to fuel performance while still maintaining a small weekly deficit.

 Track your weight every week to check your progress.
 If the scale does not move for two weeks, try lowering your calorie target by 100 or increasing your daily step count.